envygeeks/jekyll-docker/README.md

 # Jekyll Docker Images

-***We no longer use Ubuntu, we now use Alpine Linux for our Docker images because it provides our users with a smaller image and it can be used in bw limited countries, there is a huge difference between 90mb and 540mb.***

 Jekyll Docker is a full featured Alpine based Docker image that provides an isolated Jekyll instance with the latest version of Jekyll and a bunch of nice stuff to make your life easier when working with Jekyll in both production